ARMmbed/mbed-os-tools/README.md

 Fast Models FVPs are software models for Arm reference design platfrom

 Greentea supports running test on Fast Models.
 And [mbed-fastmodel-agent](https://github.com/ARMmbed/mbed-fastmodel-agent) module is required for this purpose.

+The "--fm" option only available when the `mbed-fastmodel-agent` module is installed :

 You can run tests for FVP_MPS2_Cortex-M3 models, by '--fm' option:
 ```